MycroftAI/documentation/_pages/msk.md

 [![msk-create](https://images2.imgbox.com/ab/25/6kbqKbXh_o.gif)](https://asciinema.org/a/X5pWLPOpsMLUPYp5kgswNm5Zu?speed=1.5)

-If using the msk delivered with the mycroft-core github installation the Python _virtual environment_ needs to be activated.
-From the mycroft-core directory run
+If using the msk delivered with the `mycroft-core` `git` installation, the Python _virtual environment_ needs to be activated.
+From the `mycroft-core` directory run

 `$ source .venv/bin/activate`